 - Had an immediate allergic reaction after eating certain foods

-The recommended dosage of blackberry for your six months old baby should lie around 1-2 cups in pureed form.
+The recommended dosage of blackberry for your six-month-old baby is around 1–2 cups in pureed form.
 However, excess intake of blackberries can lead to some adverse conditions like:

 How To Serve Blackberries To Babies?

 Once your little one reaches the age of six months, and she can safely eat solid foods, you can serve her pureed form of blackberries.
-For babies above eight months, you can also consider offering fingertip-sized pieces of blackberries.
+For babies above eight months, you can also consider offering fingertip-sized pieces of blackberries (2).

 Can My Baby Have Blackberry Puree?

 You can include blackberry puree in your baby’s diet, whose age lies around six months.
-When you prepare homemade blackberry puree for baby, it should not contain solid pieces.
-As your baby cannot chew her food properly, it is better to feed him the pureed form of the berry.
-Remove all the seeds, as it can elevate your baby’s risk of choking when she finds difficult to swallow them.
+When you prepare homemade blackberry puree for a baby, it should not contain solid pieces.
+As your baby cannot chew their food properly, it is better to feed them the pureed form of the berry.
+Remove all the seeds, as it can elevate your baby’s risk of choking when they find it difficult to swallow them.